jiewpeng/tensorflow-boilerplate/README.md

 1. The first notebook is for data exploration/profiling and pre-processing.
 The pre-processing in this notebook should be minimal - pre-processing should be done in the second notebook.
 There, by using `tf.transform`, we can create a pipeline to transform the data as well as a transform function that can be used during serving.
 This notebook will split the data.
 1. The second notebook implements the pre-processing pipeline in `tf.transform`, filtering away invalid data and performing any pre-processing required.
 1. Finally, the third notebook implements the model itself, and packages up the model into a package.

+## TODO

+- Add code for deploying the model